 One of the first questions to ask a builder before hiring them to remodel your Gainesville home is how long they’ve been in business.
 While you shouldn’t necessarily avoid working with a new company, there’s something to be said for experience and a strong professional reputation.
 If you are considering a relatively young remodeling firm, find out what experience the team members themselves bring to the table.
 You also should ask whether the company has operated under a different name, and if so, why the name was changed.

-2. Are you licensed, bonded and insured?
+2. Are you licensed, bonded, and insured?

-At minimum, the company you hire for your project should be licensed and insured in the state of Florida.
+At a minimum, the company you hire for your project should be licensed and insured in the state of Florida.
 This ensures they are a legitimate remodeling company and provides you with protection if something goes wrong on the job site—i.e. your home.
 A trustworthy and reputable remodeler will have no issue providing you with proof of insurance and answering any follow-up questions about their coverage.

 3. What is your design and construction process?